 How do time and materials contracts work?

-Time and materials contracts specify the scope of a project but are open-ended.
-They set out prices for materials and hourly rates for labor, and the client is billed at those rates for as many hours and as much material as is required to complete the project.
-To protect project owners, time and materials contracts usually include a maximum price in the form of a “not-to-exceed” clause.
+Time and materials (T&M) contracts specify the scope of a project but are open-ended.
+They set prices for materials and hourly rates for labor, and the client is billed at those rates for as many hours and as much material as is required to complete the project.
+To protect project owners, T&M contracts usually include a maximum price in the form of a not-to-exceed clause.

 When should a time and materials contract be used?

-A time and materials contract should be used when the scope or duration of the project cannot be accurately estimated.
-U.S. Federal Acquisition Rules, in fact, state that is the only case when time and materials contracts are allowed.
+A time and materials (T&M) contract should be used when the scope or duration of the project can’t be accurately estimated.
+US Federal Acquisition Rules, in fact, state that’s the only case when T&M contracts are allowed.

 What does a time and materials contract mean?